A counterexample to a conjecture of Adams: Elementary abelian -subgroups of

 \section{Elementary abelian $p$-subgroups of $PU(n)$}

-The nontoral elementary abelian $p$-subgroups of $PU(n)$ with $p|n$ are studied in \cite{Griess91} and \cite{AGMV08}.
+For any prime $p$, the nontoral elementary abelian $p$-subgroups of $PU(n)$ with $p|n$ are studied in \cite{AGMV08} and \cite{Griess91}.
 Recall that a subgroup of a compact Lie group $G$ is called \emph{toral} if it is contained in a torus in $G$ and \emph{nontoral} otherwise.
+For the rest of this section, we assume that $p$ is an odd prime.